Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Discussion

 Flare frequencies satisfying Eq.~\ref{eq:preb_chem} could drive the synthesis of pyrimidine ribonucleotides, the building blocks of RNA, from hydrogen cyanide and bisulfite in liquid water.
 These flare rates establish a \textit{necessary} condition for the origin of life's building blocks according to the scenario proposed by \citet{Xu2018}.
 Having the necessary UV light from stellar activity is \textbf{not} a \textit{sufficient} condition for this scenario.
 Liquid water, hydrogen cyanide, bisulfite, and other feedstock molecules are also necessary.

 Fig.~\ref{fig:FFD_vs_preb_chem} displays the flare rates of the stars in our sample, compared to this inequality.
 We find that {\Nconfirmedprebchem} stars have enough flaring (at their current age) to deliver the UV energy at a rate that could trigger prebiotic chemistry on a potential exoplanet.
-These include {\NconfirmedprebchemearlyM} early M-dwarfs and {\NconfirmedprebchemlateM} late M-dwarfs.
-Out of these, {\NconfirmedprebchemearlyMbright} early M-dwarfs are brighter than 12th TESS magnitude.
+These include {\NconfirmedprebchemearlyM} early M~dwarfs and {\NconfirmedprebchemlateM} late M~dwarfs.
+Out of these, {\NconfirmedprebchemearlyMbright} early M~dwarfs are brighter than 12th TESS magnitude.
 A list of the targets whose flaring have this potential can be created from Table~\ref{tab:catalog_per_flare} by sorting by the `prebiotic chemistry' column.

 It is important to note that most of the stars in our sample are likely old (albeit we currently have limited knowledge of their exact ages).
 The onset of prebiotic chemistry likely occurred during earlier stages of exo-solar systems, when the stars were younger.
-Given that young M-dwarfs were more active \citep{West2008} and thus assuming that their flaring was more frequent and energetic in the past, our results provide a lower limit.
+Given that young M~dwarfs were more active \citep{West2008} and thus assuming that their flaring was more frequent and energetic in the past, our results provide a lower limit.
 If a star's FFD passes this cutoff now, it will also have done so in a younger stage.